-The most accurate (and costly!) proofs with can be used to proof both four colour and special colour jobs.
+The most accurate (and costly!) proofs which can be used to proof both four colour and special colour jobs.
 Wet proofs use the exact paper and inks to be used in the final job and therefore give an exact representation of the finished job.

 It’s worth noting that high-res digital & scatter proofs are generally deemed as colour accurate within the constraints of the printing equipment/process/substrate/inks used – all of which vary from the final printed copy.

 If you need more information about proofing or if your project needs exact colours to be faithfully reproduced throughout, then just make your Webmart contact aware and we'll expertly colour manage your project from start to finish!
 Or either call us on 01869 321321 or complete the form below and we'll get back in touch.